CiscoDevNet/DNASpaces-FirehoseAPI-DetectAndLocate/README.md

-To realise the use case "Detect and Locate", this sample application consumes "Device Location Update" Event of the Cisco DNA Spaces Firehose API.
+To realise the use case "Detect and Locate", this sample application consumes "Device Location Update" Event from the Cisco DNA Spaces Firehose API.
 This can be used as a starting point and reference for consuming the Cisco DNA Spaces Firehose API events.

 Sample Application consists of 3 components namely
 1) API Server